 The China Academy of Electronics and Information Technology (CAEIT) has released a video of a test involving a series of 48 armed drones launched from the back of a truck.

-Il South China Morning Post details the characteristics of this creepy-looking Chinese weapon.
-A swarm of suicide drones that come out of what looks like gun barrels.
+Il South China Morning Post describes in detail the characteristics of this disturbing-looking Chinese weapon.
+A swarm of suicide drones coming out of what looks like gun barrels.

 A cloud of explosive suicide drones

 The drones visible in the video are launched from the vehicle and immediately open retractable wings that support them in flight.
-Ground troops then identify drone targets on a tablet device.
-The Chinese weapon creates a "cloud" of drones equipped with explosives, which heads towards the target ready to crash into him in a kamikaze attack.
+Troops on the ground then identify drone targets on a tablet device.
+The Chinese weapon essentially creates a "cloud" of drones equipped with explosives, which heads towards the target ready to crash into it in a kamikaze attack.

 So far, few details have emerged on the actual test of this new Chinese weapon.
 Each unit is just 1,20m long and weighs around 9kg.
 It can spend two hours flying and approaching targets at speeds of up to 250 kilometers per hour.